tkhamez/neucore/doc/API.md

 #### group-manager

 Allows a player to add and remove members to his groups.
+This role is assigned automatically depending on whether the player is a manager of a group.

 Character API
 - Return a list of characters that matches the name (partial matching). `GET /user/character/find-by/{name}`